 Ohio Soybean Hometown Tour

-Join us this summer for the Ohio Soybean Hometown Tour.
+Join us for another round of the Ohio Soybean Hometown Tour.
 Come learn about the policy, agronomic, and checkoff-related issues that impact your business.
 See the latest artificial intelligence technology in action or learn how specialty markets can be worth your while, even when prices are up.

 CCAs, CPAgs, CPSSs, and CPSCs who attend are eligible to receive 1 CEU credit.

 The bushy, green soybean plant is a legume, related to clover, peas and alfalfa.
 In Ohio, soybeans typically are planted in April-June then harvested in October.
 When they flower in the summer, they can produce up to 80 pods per plant.
 Each pod contains two to four pea-sized beans.
 Soybeans are grown primarily for processing into meal and oil.